 Learn how to play Roxanne on one acoustic guitar!

-‘Roxanne’ was The Police first single, it was written by Sting who eventually left the band to pursue a solo career.
+‘Roxanne’ was the first single from The Police.
+It was written by Sting who eventually left the band to pursue a solo career.

-Originally a new-wave/punk-pop band, Sting later settled down and wrote more jazz influenced material as he surrounded himself with the best session guys money could buy.
+Originally part of a new-wave/punk-pop band, Sting later settled down and wrote more jazz-influenced material.
+Since The Police, Sting has surrounded himself with the best session musicians that money could buy.

-A prolific song writer we can all learn plenty from how he pens a hit song, be it an early or late composition.
+We can all learn a huge amount from how this prolific songwriter pens a hit song, be it an early or late composition.

-To get the key right, place a capo on fret III and think as if in the key of Em, like this:
+To make this work as a one guitar arrangement, place a capo on fret three and think of ‘Roxanne’ as if in the key of Em, like this:

 Em – D – Cmaj7 – Bm7 – Am7 – D7 – E7sus4

-The Chorus is a simple I – IV – V. That’s G – C – D if you put the capo on fret three.
+The chorus is simply: I – IV – V. That’s G – C – D if you put the capo on fret three.

-You’ll get the full strumming pattern, all the TAB and every lick you see in the video when you take the Advanced Guitar Course.
+You’ll get all the TAB and every lick you see in the video when you take the advanced course.

 Roxanne in the guitar course

-Spy Tunes version of ‘Roxanne’ is somewhere in between the original recording and one of the many acoustic versions Sting himself has played at various gigs.
+Spy Tunes’ version of ‘Roxanne’ is somewhere in between the original recording and one of the many acoustic versions Sting himself has played during his solo career.

-When you take the Advanced Guitar Course we go all the way with ‘Roxanne’ as we learn everything in the video using complete TAB.
+When you take the advanced course we go all the way with ‘Roxanne’ as we learn everything in the video lesson using complete TAB.

-As well as this we also improvise over the Verse progression using a new mode for every chord.
+As well as this we also improvise over the verse chord progression using a new mode for every chord.

-The song never actually change key, it does however clearly move from a Minor Verse (Aeolian, chord VI) to a Major Chorus (Ionian, chord I).
+The song never changes key, it does however clearly move from a minor verse to a major chorus.

-This is possibly the simplest but also hardest way to write a song, few artist can do this well, Sting is the master.
+This is seemingly the simplest way to write a song, but actually, it’s the hardest as you have no tricks to rely on.
+Few artists can do this well, Sting is one of the masters.